roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

+===

- ****** Diary of a Secretary/Slut Ch.
-01 ****** bysex4every1© He was really pounding into her; I could hear their skin slapping together and I could see Becky twisting and squirming; she was clearly enjoying herself.
+He was really pounding into her; I could hear their skin slapping together and I could see Becky twisting and squirming; she was clearly enjoying herself.
 When she opened her eyes about twenty seconds into their fucking, she whispered:"Let me lick you!"

  Surprised, but horny enough to go along, I knelt down, putting a knee on either side of her face, slowly pressing down my wet pussy onto her face.
 She started licking and sucking, even jamming her tongue inside of me; a clear sign of how horny she was.
 Deciding Donald could maybe use some extra persuasion, I slowly lowered myself on top of Becky's body and wedged my head between her body and the bottom of the stall door.
 Luckily, there was still plenty of room left - - at least a couple of centimeters -- for some maneuvering.
 When Donald saw my head appearing from under the door, he started pounding Becky even harder - - probably realizing that she had her head between my legs.
 I squirmed and wriggled down further until my mouth was only a couple of centimeters away from his cock.